PaulMASNY/DC_Assignment/CodeBook.md

 Every other relevant information can be found in following data folder files :
 "features_info.txt" and "features.txt" .

-Accordingly to the study design requirements, only these variables are selected from original data:
+Accordingly to the transformation requirements, only these variables are selected from original data and contain means and standard variations for performed signal measures(Hz):

 * "3","tBodyAcc-mean()-X"
 * "4","tBodyAcc-mean()-Y"